Bubblie01/tbh-creature/README.md

 # TBH creature mod! the BTW creature is added as well.
-Hello bubblie

 ## About
-Adds the Autism and ADHD creature (TBH and BTW creature) to minecraft.
+Adds the TBH and BTW creature (from the memes) to minecraft.
 They are both tameable and will interact with each other.

 ## Credit
 - WoodierTexas: Helping with the Concept and the base model I used before I made my own.